 When you have experienced traumatic events, in the distant or recent past, the memories can feel like they’re playing on a loop, or be easily triggered in your everyday life.
 When it’s useful, I employ a technique called EMDR (Eye Movement Desensitization and Reprocessing) to help these events move to an appropriate part of your memory so that you can move forward.

 I work from a collaborative, solution-focused, forward-looking stance to help you reach the goals you bring to therapy.
-Early on, I hope to be able to give you tools that can help with the immediate symptoms of anxiety or depression that have you looking for relief.
-Often, I find it helpful to look at the past, both to gain understanding of who you are, and what has brought you to this moment, as well as to identify patterns that may be coming up for you, causing you trouble or pain.
-We can then work together to find the path to where you can live your fullest and most rewarding life.
-Take your time to look around the rest of the site, or if would rather just talk directly, you can contact me at 323-546-4947 or at email@example.com.
+Early on, I hope to be able to give you tools that you can start using immediately, from improving communication skills in your relationships to relieving some of the anxiety or depression symptoms that have you seeking therapy now.
+Often, I find it useful to look at the past, both to gain understanding of who you are, and what has brought you to this moment, as well as to identify patterns that may be coming up for you, and causing you distress or pain.
+With this deeper knowledge, we can then work together towards finding your fullest and most rewarding life.
+Take your time to look around the rest of the site, or if would rather just talk directly, you can contact me at 323-546-4947 or at firstname.lastname@example.org.

 Contact me for a free phone consultation to see if we are a good fit.
 We'll talk about what is bringing you to counseling at this time, and I can answer any questions you might have about therapy and my approach.
 If you feel comfortable, we'll set up your first appointment, and go from there.